This page contains information:

 If you have now become unemployed or are self-employed but your income has dropped please call their Help to Claim team on 0800 144 8 444

 Their Social Prescribers will continue to provide wellbeing support over the phone and by email (not shopping/picking up prescriptions).
 To access support from their Social Prescribers email firstname.lastname@example.org – details above.

 Please regularly check their website www.citizensadvicewirral.org.uk for further information.

-The Archbishops and Diocesan Bishops of the Church of England have reaffirmed their teaching that we are called as Christians to go the extra mile in heeding the Government’s call for us to stay at home, protect the NHS and save lives.
+As Christians, we are called to go the extra mile in heeding the Government’s call for us to protect ourselves and others from the spread of coronavirus.

 - Volunteer with Wirral Borough Council to support vulnerable residents;

 - Volunteer with the national charity FareShare to distribute food to vulnerable people;

 - Coronavirus Emergency Support Volunteer with Wirral Age UK